 What do I need to do prior to arriving on Grounds?

-All students who live, learn, or work in person at the University during the next academic year must be fully vaccinated before returning to Grounds, starting July 1.
-Students must upload proof of vaccination to the HealthyHoos Patient Portal no later than Thursday, July 1, 2021.
-This approach will enable our students to return to a residential academic setting where they can live, study, and gather together safely.
+All students who live, learn, or work in person at the University during the next academic year must be fully vaccinated before returning to Grounds, starting 1 July.
+Students were required to upload proof of vaccination to the HealthyHoos Patient Portal by 1 July.
+This approach enables students to return to a residential academic setting where they can live, study, and gather together safely.
 Students may seek a medical or religious exemption to the vaccination requirement.
 If such exemption is granted, they will be subject to weekly prevalence testing requirements and likely other public health measures.
-Students who are not vaccinated and do not qualify for an exception will not be permitted to come to Grounds after July 1.
-UVA will provide more information about this requirement and the exemption process no later than June 15.
+Students who are not vaccinated and do not qualify for an exception are not permitted to come to Grounds.

 Do Darden students need to review and agree to UVA's risk mitigation requirements?

 The University will communicate any requirements for the 2021-22 academic year during summer 2021.